 Coconut Creek is a larger medium-sized city located in the state of Florida.
 With a population of 61,248 people and 11 constituent neighborhoods, Coconut Creek is the 55th largest community in Florida.

-Unlike some cities, Coconut Creek isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Coconut Creek are a mix of both white- and blue-collar jobs.
+Coconut Creek is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Coconut Creek is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Coconut Creek who work in office and administrative support (16.46%), sales jobs (13.08%), and management occupations (11.88%).

 Also of interest is that Coconut Creek has more people living here who work in computers and math than 95% of the places in the US.

 The population of Coconut Creek is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.56% of adults in Coconut Creek have a bachelor's degree or even advanced degree.